KarlesP/Parallel-Programming/README.md

 Two simple and straight-forward scripts in R that use Parallel Programming, both threading a multi-core process.
 Both of them were created so the R users would get an idea of parallel programming.

+## About the files

+The files were built that way so you can compile a report after running the scripts.

 ## Built With

 * [R](https://www.r-project.org/) - The language used